Gunsundari (1927 film)

-Gunsundari (Why Husbands Go Astray?) is 1927 Indian silent social drama film written and directed by Chandulal Shah.
-The film was successful and was remade twice later.
+Gunsundari (Why do Husbands Go Astray?) is 1927 Indian silent social drama film written and directed by Chandulal Shah.
+The film was commercially successful and was remade twice later.

 Plot

 Gunsundari is a devoted wife to his husband who is not involved in his domestic responsibilities and claims that he is busy in his office work.
-He dislikes his wife due to her moral stand and involves with a dancing girl.
+He dislikes his wife due to her moral stand and gets involved with a dancing girl.
 The wife goes beyond her home and discovers a new world as well as meets a social outcast person like her.
 The story ends there.